 Donors to St. Thomas Aquinas give for many reasons and their generosity has an immense impact on the STA community.
 Our charge is to be good stewards of all donations and contributions, both financial and in-kind, such that our school community can continue to empower its students to grow as learners and leaders.

-As Principal, Paul serves as the Chief Academic Officer and directly oversees all matters of the faculty, curriculum, student development and scheduling of the School.
+As President, Paul serves as the Chief Academic Officer and directly oversees all matters of the faculty, curriculum, student development and scheduling of the School.

 Along with noted achievements in bringing innovative new technology into the classroom, Paul has served in the Knights of Columbus as a Deputy Grand Knight and Treasurer.